Pandaqi/Pandaqi-Studio/pandaqi-studio/content/photomone-games/draw/photomone-antsassins/_index.md

 ---
-type: "gamepage"
+type: "project"

-boardgame: true

 title: "Photomone: Antsassins"
-headerTitle: "A party game about trying to communicate which vague shape belongs to your team"
 blurb: "A party game similar to Codenames.
 The board has random shapes, and you must somehow communicate which one is yours."
-blurbShort: "A party game about communicating a secret code to your team mates.
+# blurb: "A party game about communicating a secret code to your team mates.
 But the code is made out of weird _shapes_---and you may only say _words_."
 weightProject: 30

-color: "brown"

 date: 2023-09-18

 difficulty: "no-brainer"
 genres: ["party"]
-categories: ["boardgame", "standard", "tile-game", "spin-off"]
+categories: ["board-game", "standard", "tile-game", "spin-off"]
 tags: ["creative", "guessing", "turn-based"]
 themes: ["top-down", "vector"]